getify/You-Dont-Know-JS/objects-classes/ch3.md

 // Here's your new instance!
 ```

-Even though the syntax implies a function actually named `constructor` exists, JS will not create such a function; instead it defines a function as specified, but with the name of the class (`SomethingCool` above):
+Even though the syntax implies a function actually named `constructor` exists, JS defines a function as specified, but with the name of the class (`SomethingCool` above):

 ```js
 typeof SomethingCool;       // "function"
 ```

-It's not *just* a function, though; this special kind of function behaves a bit differently:
+It's not *just* a regular function, though; this special kind of function behaves a bit differently:

 ```js
 SomethingCool.toString();